Cross-Border Institutions and the Globalization of Innovation

 72 Pages Posted: 1 Jan 2020 Last revised: 22 Feb 2022

 This paper identifies weak cross-border institutions as a driver for the globalization of innovation.
 Using 67 million patents from over 100 patent offices, we introduce novel measures of innovation diffusion and collaboration.
-Exploiting staggered bilateral investment treaties (BITs) as shocks to cross-border contract enforcement and property rights, we show that signatory countries significantly increase technology adoption and sourcing from each other after the signing of a BIT.
-They also increase R&D collaborations, resulting in the convergence of their technologies.
+Exploiting staggered bilateral investment treaties (BITs) as shocks to cross-border contract enforcement and property rights, we find that signatory countries significantly increase technology adoption and sourcing from each other after the signing of a BIT; they also increase R&D collaborations.
+These interactions result in technological convergence.
 The effects are particularly strong for process innovation, and for countries that are technological laggards or have weak domestic institutions, technological laggards, and for process innovation.
 Increases in the mobility of financial and human capital are the key channels.

 Suggested Citation: Suggested Citation